Ergodic Theory on Stationary Random Graphs: The Radon-Nikodym Cocycle

-\begin{rek} By Corollary \ref{fundamental}, subexponential growth in the sense of \eqref{subexpo} implies $s=0$ for stationary and ergodic random graphs of bounded degree, so in particular such random graphs are reversible.
-This fact should also hold without bounded degree assumption (Russell Lyons, personal communication).
+\begin{rek} By Corollary \ref{fundamental}, subexponential growth in the sense of \eqref{subexpo} implies $s=0$ for stationary and ergodic random graphs of bounded degree, so in particular such random graphs are reversible (known in the case of foliations, see \cite{Kai88}).
+This fact also holds without the bounded degree assumption (Russell Lyons, personal communication).

 \end{rek}